ec-jrc/lisflood-model/5_1_references/index.md

 Van Genuchten, M.Th., 1980.
 A closed-form equation for predicting the hydraulic conductivity of unsaturated soils.
 Soil Science Society of America Journal 44, 892-898.

-Viviroli et al., 2009Viviroli, D., Zappa, M., Gurtz, J., & Weingartner, R., 2009.
+Viviroli et al., 2009.
 An introduction to the hydrological modelling system PREVAH and its pre- and post-processing-tools. *Environmental Modelling & Software*, 24(10), 1209--1222.

-Vogt et al., 2007Vogt, J., Soille, P., de Jager, A., Rimaviciute, E., Mehl, W., Foisneau, S., Bodis, K., Dusart, M., Parachini, M., Hasstrup, P.,2007. *A pan-European River and Catchment Database*.
+Vogt et al., 2007. *A pan-European River and Catchment Database*.
 JRC Reference Report EUR 22920 EN, Institute for Environment and Sustainability, Joint Research Centre of the European Commission.

 Von Hoyningen-Huene, J., 1981.
 Die Interzeption des Niederschlags in landwirtschaftlichen Pflanzenbeständen (Rainfall interception in agricultural plant stands).
 In: Arbeitsbericht Deutscher Verband für Wasserwirtschaft und Kulturbau, DVWK, Braunschweig, p.63.